Can Ginger Help Migraine Nausea? Ginger People to the Rescue

 Turmeric Latte Mix

 I’ve read about Golden Milk’s benefits and was excited to try Ginger People’s Tumeric latte mix.
 I use the mix with milk and sometimes a bit of black pepper to boost bioavailability.
 Tumeric and ginger are good for migraines because they are anti-inflammatory, increase immune function, and detoxify the liver.
 I love to drink a glass before bed because it is caffeine-free and a relaxed, healthy way to end my evening and avoid migraine nausea.

 The ginger sauces surprised me the most in the best way.
 The flavors I tried were ginger peanut sauce, spicy ginger teriyaki sauce, and sweet ginger chili sauce.
 I thought they would be too hot for my family, but the flavors had a perfect balance of spicy and flavor.
 To remind you, my children are 9 and 11.
 One night, we did a taste test with all three sauces marinated on chicken.

 I was sure the peanut sauce would be a winner, but there was a clear split between them.
 Because I heard comments like, “Wow, they all are good!” and “I can’t decide; I like them for different reasons.”
 I recommend buying a variety and doing your competition.
 I even had them dipping their veggies in the sauces, and it was a fun night of cooking together and tasting it all.

 Benefits of ginger may aid as a cold and flu remedy, anti-cancer, aphrodisiac, anti-flatulence, and migraine symptom reliever.

 Yes, my migraine nausea is relieved when using ginger.
-The frequent use of ginger and Tumeric has helped my stomach and soothed my symptoms, making it a new natural migraine treatment option.
+The frequent use of ginger and Tumeric has helped my stomach and soothed my symptoms, making it a new natural migraine treatment option to add to my integrative approach.
 My whole family has benefited from increasing our use of ginger naturally.